CopernicaMarketingSoftware/Documentation/Mailerq/3.0/incoming-messages.md

 to authenticate first.

 These can be set in the [MailerQ management console](management-console).
-All emails sent to specific addresses in the local email address list, will not have to authenticate before sending and will be entered directly into the `rabbitmq-local`-queue.
+All emails sent to specific addresses in the Local Email Address list, will not have to authenticate before sending and will be entered directly into the `rabbitmq-local`-queue.